volunteersvn80/revanced-nonroot/README.md

 ➡ Use: get_ver "app_name" (Check in [version.info](./src/version.info)

-➡ Skip this if revanced supported all version
+➡ Skip this if not found

 ➡ Use version="version" to set specific version